finam-ufz/finam/docs/source/blog/posts/documentation-rework.rst

 ===============================

 In preparation of the FINAM 0.4 release, the complete :doc:`documentation </index>` was reworked.
-Of course, the docs up to date with the code now, but there is more:
+Of course, the docs are up to date with the code now, but there is more:
 Everything is in one place, structure and layout were improved, and the :doc:`/finam-book/index` and the :doc:`/api/index` are heavily cross-referenced.

 ----

-Large parts of the :doc:`/finam-book/index` were updated for all the upcoming changes for version 0.4.
+Large parts of the :doc:`/finam-book/index` were updated for all the upcoming changes of version 0.4.
 Completely new chapters were added for metadata handling (:doc:`/finam-book/principles/metadata` and :doc:`/finam-book/development/data_metadata`), :doc:`/finam-book/development/connect_phase` and :doc:`/finam-book/development/special_components`.